fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 Bit values SHOULD be assigned from left to right in the diagram above, i.e., starting at zero.
-The sub-objects associated with each new bit MUST be placed in the packet after the sub-objects defined in this memo.
+The sub-objects associated with each new bit MUST be placed in the packet after the sub-objects defined in this document.
 For example, if bit 0 is assigned to the Fooblewomp, a packet with bits 0 and 5 set MUST contain the IP Address Sub-Object, followed by the Fooblewomp sub-object.